-FEEDBACK RESPONSE Non Residential Uses The public consultation suggested the possibility of a petrol station with convenience store being included within the Masterplan.
-The 'Right to Ride' representative for Cycling UK agreed with the idea of having such a use on the A586 frontage and three other responses agreed that such a use would be best served off the A586 nearer to Little Eccleston on the northern boundary.
-7 responses stated that they did not want a convenience store/filling station for reasons including the potential negative consequences that this could have on existing services in the Village and that similar previous operations have closed in the area, with the assumption that this would be a generally uneconomical option.
-Local Plan policy, although it does not preclude a pla use.
-Were this to occur then the merits or otherwise of at that time.
-1 response suggested the School should be located off Copp Lane, 1 responses suggested it should be centrally located and 1 suggested the school playground be located towards the northern edge of the site abutting a green buffer and 1 response said that the school should be located nowhere near the main road. adjacent to the PRoW and away from the main road school to be sited towards the eastern boundary rath LCC Education did not express a preference for the location of the School and were happy with all concepts in this regard, however, it is understood that the final location would be subject to a feasibility assessment.
+FEEDBACK RESPONSE convenience store being included within the Masterplan.
+The 'Right responses suggested it should be centrally located and 1 suggested The Masterplan sites the school within the Community hub which is centrally located, adjacent to the PRoW and away from the main road.
+The wider preference was for the school to be sited towards the eastern boundary rather than off Copp Lane, which would also have sited the school close to the existing school on Copp Lane.
+LCC Education did not express a preference for the location of the School and were happy with all concepts in this regard, however, it is understood that the final location would be subject to a feasibility assessment.
+The Masterplan allows for some flexibility in the exact location of the school, which is a matter for the planning application stages.
 One response suggested a preference for the health centre and other amenities to be located in the village centre only.
-The adopted Local Plan requires the development to uses within the Masterplan area.
+The adopted Local Plan requires the development to make provision for these uses within the Masterplan area.
 Two responses saw the specific benefit in having the health centre located close to the village hall, one of which specifically said this should take place within the northern section of the site and suggested that these services should have bus access. are noted.
-Despite being concerned with the scale of the development The Right Honourable Ben Wallace MP commends the Council for seeking to incorporate a school, health care centre, community facilities and business park within the masterplan area.
-Sport England supported the concept of co-locating the community facilities although they stated that 'the location of the employment zone to the north west of the site away from the facilities as proposed in concept plans A and C, creates a divide from the remainder of the site.
-Where this zone is accessed via a branch from the spine road it appears to be cut off from the rest of the proposed development and there are no visible active transport links. option taking all feedback into account was to sp remaining non-residential uses.
-The Masterplan show the employment area.
-The 'Right to Ride' representative for Cycling UK suggested that village facilities should be located as close to the existing village as possible and should therefore be grouped together with shared parking and reserved-spaces for staff and disabled people.
-Furthermore, these should be accessed directly off the spine road, meaning that this should be moved as far east as possible on Copp Lane and Garstang Road which should also be suitable to accommodate bus routes.
-In addition, the representative suggested moving the location of the school to the 'extreme east' of the site.
-PRoW to ensure connectivity with the village centre the internal road network will be designed in a ma provided to the Community Hub and through the site of Lane.
-The development will be required to include add requirements, which is a matter for the planning applied ol station as this is not a requirement of planning application proposing such a of that proposal would be considered nunity hub which is centrally located, ad.
-The wider preference was for the other than off Copp Lane, which would bol on Copp Lane.
+Despite being concerned with the scale of the development The Right Honourable Ben Wallace MP commends the Council for seeking to incorporate a school, health care centre, community facilities and business park within the masterplan area. facilities although they stated that 'the location of the employment zone to facilities should be located as close to the existing village as possible and should therefore be grouped together with shared parking and reserved-spaces for staff and disabled people.
+Furthermore, these should be